ca25nada/spawncamping-wallhack/README.md

 ---
 ##### Current Issues
-* (There's no eval screen............. rip)
+* There's no eval screen (aside from the jumbled text straight from a lua table).
-* Scoretracking still tracks scores while autoplay is enabled
+* Scoretracking still tracks scores while autoplay is enabled.
 * Theme does not grab the highest scores for anything other than whatever the player has as default.
+* Everything blows up for rave and various course modes.
+* Lamps on the music wheel currently shows grades not cleartypes.

 ##### To be added soon
 * CDTitles for ScreenSelectMusic
-* Song progress bar for ScreenGameplay
-* .........a eval screen
+* .........a usable eval screen
+* Pacemaker graph (not porting the ultralight-edit one because it's really messy-)
+* Info for various tabs on ScreenSelectMusic

 ---
 ##### [Global] Adding avatar/profile images to a profile